 Note that the arithmetic sign of the [significance] argument is ignored.
 The supplied number is rounded up for both positive and negative [significance] values.

-In the following spreadsheet, the Excel Ceiling.Precise function is used to round up the positive and negative numbers 22.25 and -22.25, to several different significance values.
+In column B of the following spreadsheet, the Excel Ceiling.Precise function is used to round up the positive and negative numbers 22.25 and -22.25, to several different significance values.

 The above examples show how:

-Further information and examples of the Excel Ceiling.Precise function can be found on the Microsoft Office website.
+Further information and examples of the Excel Ceiling.Precise function are provided on the Microsoft Office website.

 If you get an error from the Excel Ceiling.Precise function, this is likely to be the #VALUE! error:

 |#VALUE!||-||Occurs if one or both of the supplied arguments are non-numeric.|